ptsteadman/notebook/stories/feyerabend.md

 The next day was warm and summery.
 Feyerabend decided to go to a nearby outdoor swimming park.
 She was supposed to spend her first week in Warsaw 'getting situated', not working.
-Feyerabend sat on a towel in the bristly green grass, reading a novel from the airport.
+She sat on a towel in the bristly green grass, reading a novel from the airport.

 The afternoon passed quickly.
 She watched families grilling and jumping in the